Poisson: Deaths Currently, an average of 7 residents of the villa... | Channels for Pearson+

 1

-Step 1: Recognize that this is a Poisson probability problem.
-The Poisson distribution is used to model the number of events (e.g., deaths) occurring in a fixed interval of time or space, given a known average rate (λ).
-Here, the average rate is 7 deaths per year.
+Understand the problem: This is a Poisson probability problem where the average number of deaths per year is given as 7.
+We need to find the probability that on a given day, there is more than one death.

-Step 2: Convert the average rate (λ) from yearly to daily.
-Since there are 365 days in a year, divide the yearly rate by 365 to find the daily rate: λ = 7 / 365.
+Convert the average rate to a daily rate: Since there are 365 days in a year, divide the annual average (7 deaths) by 365 to find the average number of deaths per day (λ).
+Use the formula: λ = 7 / 365.

-Step 3: Use the Poisson probability formula to calculate the probability of 0 deaths on a given day.
-The formula is: P(X = k) = (λ^k * e^(-λ)) / k!, where k is the number of events (in this case, k = 0), λ is the average rate, and e is the base of the natural logarithm (approximately 2.718).
+Set up the Poisson probability formula: The Poisson probability formula is P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the average rate, k is the number of occurrences, and e is the base of the natural logarithm (approximately 2.718).

+Calculate the probability for k = 0 and k = 1: Use the formula to calculate P(X = 0) and P(X = 1), where X is the number of deaths on a given day.
+Substitute λ (from step 2) into the formula for each value of k.

+Find the probability of more than one death: The probability of more than one death is P(X > 1), which can be calculated as 1 - [P(X = 0) + P(X = 1)].
+Add the probabilities from step 4 and subtract from 1 to get the final result.

 Verified video answer for a similar problem: